 “The New Man”

-This one’s not so overtly scary.
+This one’s not overtly scary.
 It’s actually more of a mind game, where a recovering alcoholic sees a young boy stumble into his workplace, claiming to be his son.
-He insists that he’s never seen this kid before but everyone, especially the man’s wife, claims he’s been there the whole time.
+He insists that he’s never seen this child before but everyone, especially the man’s wife, claims he’s been there the whole time.
 It’s one of the most engaging episodes with a simple but extremely effective ending.

 There’s something very primitive about the idea of a toy, a child’s plaything, doing very bad things.
 It’s an idea that’s really never stopped working.
 From Twilight Zone’s Talky Tina down to Chucky, Puppet Master, Dolly Dearest and so many more.
 This one’s about a killer teddy bear and it really works.
 The best thing about this episode is how far out of their way the parents go to not believe that the bear is alive.